sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/managing_contact_list.md

 **Blocks** - Addresses that have blocked your mail temporarily, usually due to factors like a blacklisted IP address.
 You can attempt to resend to these addresses.
 **Invalid** - Addresses on this list are malformed and do not have a valid email address structure.
 (Ex. info.sendgrid.com, info@sendgridcom, info @ sendgrid.com)

 Sending to email addresses listed in the Bounce, invalid, Spam, and Unsubscribe list will be automatically dropped by SendGrid.

-Feel free to remove these addresses from your lists to save money and time.
+To avoid damaging your sender reputation, SendGrid recommends taking the following action:

 **Remove Repeat Addresses**
 Sending the same message to the same address twice greatly increases their chance of submitting a spam complaint.
 Spam complaints will negatively impact your reputation and deliverability.